wjl/hashpass/README.txt

 little-endian unsigned integer and then repeatedly taking the remainer and dividing.

-Master password hashes can optionally generated and then used to verify the input master password without the necessity of typing the master password twice on every use.
+Master password hashes can optionally be generated and then used to verify the input master password without the necessity of typing the master password twice on every use.